ngem1/universal-remote-card/README.md

 Sliders will wait one second before updating their internal values from Home Assistant to prevent it from bouncing between the old and new values.
 This time can be changed by setting `Update after action delay`, which defaults to 1000ms

-### Touchpad Tabs
+### Circlepad and Touchpad Tabs

 <img src="https://raw.githubusercontent.com/Nerwyn/universal-remote-card/main/assets/editor_actions_general_options_touchpad.png" width="600"/>

-Touchpads have five tabs at the top of their actions page for each direction and it's center.
+Circlepads and touchpads have five tabs at the top of their actions page for each direction and it's center.
 Only the center tab has general options as these apply to the entire touchpad remote element.
 Each direction and center have their own options for appearance and interactions as described below.

 ## Appearance